Donald J. Mitchell: NY State Assembly

 In 1964, Mitchell was elected to represent Herkimer County in the New York State Assembly.

 He was a member of the State Assembly from 1965 to 1972, serving in the 175th, 176th, 177th, 178th and 179th New York State Legislatures.
 He served in the Republican leadership as the Assembly's Majority Whip from 1969 to 1972.

 United States Congress

 In 1972, Mitchell was elected to the United States Congress where he represented what is now New York's 31st Congressional District.
 After being successfully re-elected to a second term by a wide margin in 1974, he then ran unopposed to for three more terms, serving in Congress a total of 10 years from January 3, 1973, until January 3, 1983.

 While in the U.S. Congress, Mitchell served on the House Armed Services Committee, and was elected by his colleagues and served four years in the House Republican Leadership as Regional Whip for New England and the Mid-Atlantic States.

 Mitchell was also a founder of, and the first Chairman of the Northeast/Midwest Coalition in the U.S. House of Representatives, and was a founding member of the Congressional Tourism Caucus.

-Central NY State Tourism / Economic Development

-Among his other accomplishments as a Member of Congress, he was responsible for establishing Leatherstocking Country, a nine-county tourism district in Central New York state, and played a key role in the House in establishing Fort Stanwix National Monument as a unit of the National Park System.